Course Outline

 • Compare on-premises and cloud models.

-• Explain the advantage of cloud systems in connecting to and configuring mobile devices.
+• Describe the advantages of cloud systems in connecting to and configuring mobile devices.

 Module 3: Cloud Infrastructure Technologies

-This module explains the protocols, standards, and technologies used in cloud systems, including X.500 directories, X.509 certificates, and single sign-on (SSO) concepts.
+This module explains the protocols and standards used in cloud systems, including X.500 directories, X.509 certificates, and the concepts surrounding single sign-on (SSO).

 Lessons